 Foreign Earned Income Exclusion - Physical Presence Test

 The physical presence test is based only on how long you stay in a foreign country or countries.
 This test does not depend on the kind of residence you establish, your intentions about returning to the United States, or the nature and purpose of your stay abroad.
-However, your intentions with regard to the nature and purpose of your stay abroad are relevant in determining whether you meet the tax home test explained under Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
+However, your intentions with regard to the nature and purpose of your stay abroad are relevant in determining whether you meet the tax home test, as explained under Chapter 4 of Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 330 Full Days